-Notes: Grade of C or higher is required for each academic specialization and education course except for REA 3340, where a grade of B or higher is required.
-To register for the Methods Block students must meet each requirement for unconditional acceptance into the Educator Certification Program.
+Notes: Grade of at least a C is required for each academic specialization and education course except for REA 3340, where a grade of at least a B is required.
+To register for the Methods Block students must meet each requirement for unconditional acceptance into the School of Education.

-Post-Baccalaureate Certification for Middle School, Secondary and All-Level CertificationAdmission Requirements
+Post-Baccalaureate Certification for Middle School, Secondary and All-Level Certification Admission Requirements

-- Earned Bachelor degree with acceptable course work in an area of certification. - 2.75 Cumulative GPA or 3.0 in last 60 hours. - 24 approved hours (12 upper level) in proposed teaching field. - 3.0 GPA in proposed teaching field. - Students may not enroll in the Student Teaching Block until successful completion of the appropriate content TExEX exam. - Students that do not achieve an acceptable score on the appropriate content TExES certification exam will not be admitted to the program until they complete a certification deficiency plan consisting of undergraduate coursework in the proposed teaching field. - Meet admission requirements. - Successful completion, with a GPA of at least 2.75, in the following education courses.
+- Earned Bachelor degree with acceptable course work in an area of certification. - 2.75 Cumulative GPA or 3.0 in last 60 hours. - 24 approved hours (12 upper level) in proposed teaching field. - 3.0 GPA in proposed teaching field. - Students may not enroll in the Clinical Teaching Block until successful completion of the appropriate content TExES exam. - Students who do not achieve an acceptable score on the appropriate content TExES certification exam will not be admitted to the program until they complete a certification deficiency plan consisting of undergraduate coursework in the proposed teaching field. - Meet admission requirements. - Successful completion, with a GPA of at least 2.75, in the following education courses.